 - 1 teaspoon vanilla

-Combine all your dry ingredients in a medium size bowl.
-Add your maple syrup, sunbutter and vanilla.
+Combine all dry ingredients in a medium size bowl.
+Add maple syrup, sunbutter/tahini and vanilla.
 Mix until well coated.

-On a greased (I used coconut oil), or ungreased, baking sheet (use two sheets if you like), add your granola, laying it flat and bake for about 30- 35 minutes, stirring the mixture every 10 minutes to ensure even cooking.
+Place in oven and bake for 30- 35 minutes, stirring the mixture every 10 minutes to ensure even cooking.
 If using two baking sheets, you may even like to switch their positions in the oven once after stirring.
 If using a smaller baking dish such as a 9 × 9 or 11 × 13, bake for up to 1 hour or so, or until golden throughout.
 Be sure to stir the mixture every 15 minutes or so.

 Feel free to add 1/4 cup or so unsweetened shredded coconut to the dry mixture as well.

 UPDATED NOTE: Seeds & Goji Berry Granola recipe was published in March 2013 and updated in November 2019 with new photos and helpful tips.
 Enjoy!